How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 Pre-visits are offered to Year 6 students, identified by Junior schools.
 Students may be SEN, but may also need additional reassurance before joining the Academy.
 A team of senior staff visit every feeder school prior to students joining in Year 6.
 This ensures that all relevant information is shared.
 A teacher at the Academy is responsible for Primary Liaison.

-From Year 9 onwards a YPSS careers advisor attends Annual reviews for all students with a Statement/ECHP.
+From Year 9 onwards, where possible, a careers advisor attends annual reviews for all students with an ECHP.